ARM-software/SDS-Framework/documentation/sds_interface.md

 ## Layer: SDS_Interface/USB

 The [`SDS_Interface/USB/SDS_Interface.clayer`](https://github.com/Arm-examples/SDS-Examples/tree/main/SDS_Interface/USB) is configured for recording and playback via USB interface.
 It is using the MDK-Middleware USB component.

+## Layer: SDS_Interface/FileSystem

+The [`SDS_Interface/FileSystem/SDS_Interface.clayer`](https://github.com/Arm-Examples/SDS-Examples/tree/main/SDS_Interface/FileSystem) is configured for recording and playback to/from the Memory Card.
+It is using the MDK-Middleware File System component.